 This bill would require that restaurants in New York City that serve children’s meals only include drinks that do not contain added sugars or sweeteners.
-Specifically, combination children’s meals may only offer water, sparkling water, flavored water, nonfat or one percent milk, non-dairy milk, 100% juice or fruit juice combined with water or carbonated water as the default option.
+Specifically, combination children’s meals may only offer water, sparkling water, flavored water, nonfat or one percent milk, non-dairy milk, 100% fruit or vegetable juice, or fruit or vegetable juice combined with water or carbonated water as the default option.
 However, a customer could substitute a different drink of their choice by request, rather than selecting one of the default options.
 The bill would impose monetary penalties on restaurants that violate this law.

-By Council Members Kallos, Levine, Espinal, Ayala and Rose
+By Council Members Kallos, Levine, Espinal, Ayala, Rose, Reynoso, Rosenthal, Richards and Rivera

 A Local Law to amend the administrative code of the city of New York, in relation to nutritional standards for beverages included in meals aimed at children